Cubical coloring -- fractional covering by cuts and semidefinite programming: Introduction

 We conclude that we can replace $\inf$ by $\min$ in the definition of $x(G)$---the infimum is always attained.
 We can also consider the dual program

 This program is useful for computation of $x(G)$ for some~$G$.
 (Färnqvist, Jonsson, and Thapper~\cite{Svedi1} used a modification of this program.
 There is an optimal solution $y^*$ of the above program, that respects symmetries of $G$: if there is an automorphism of $G$ that maps edge $e$ to edge $f$, then $y^*(e) = y^*(f)$.
-This decreases the size of the linear program.)
-Moreover, in the final section we use this dual program to discuss yet another definition of $x(G)$ in terms of bipartite subgraph polytope.
+This decreases the size of the linear program for graphs with nontrivial automorphism group.)
+Moreover, in the final section we use this dual program to discuss yet another definition of $x(G)$ in terms of the bipartite subgraph polytope.

 There is another possibility to dualize the notion of fractional cut covering, namely \emph{fractional cycle covering}.
 Bermond, Jackson and Jaeger~\cite{BJJ} proved that every bridgeless graph has a cycle $7/4$-cover (i.e., a collection of 7 cycles, that cover every edge at least 4 times), and Fan~\cite{Fan-mincc} proved that it has a $10/6$-cover.
-An equivalent formulation of Berge-Fulkerson conjecture claims that every cubic bridgeless graph has a $6/4$-cover.
-On the other hand, Edmonds characterization of the matching polytope implies that every cubic bridgeless graph has a $3k/2k$-cover (for some~$k$).
+An equivalent formulation of the Berge-Fulkerson conjecture claims that every cubic bridgeless graph has a $6/4$-cover.
+On the other hand, Edmonds' characterization~\cite{Edmonds} of the matching polytope implies that every cubic bridgeless graph has a cycle $3k/2k$-cover (for some~$k$).
+It is open, whether for some fixed $k$ every cubic bridgeless graph has a cycle $3k/2k$-cover.